 World Hunger Day brings awareness to the global issue of hunger.
 On this day, we are encouraged to recognize the challenges of chronic hunger and malnutrition, realize the importance of equitable food access, and take action so that everyone is guaranteed their right to food.

-(Programming will launch in January 2017 and run for this Guiding year and next)
+(Programming will run for this Guiding year and next)

 Canada’s 150th Anniversary – July 1st, 2017 marks Canada’s sesquicentennial (150th) anniversary!
 This instant meeting gives Guiders and girls the opportunity to come together to celebrate the diverse and powerful voices that have shaped the Canada they know and where it will be going in the years to come.